 The opportunity to hold two passports is a frequently mentioned perk of dual citizenship.
 We at iKonnect can advise you on the best action to meet your goals.
 Although the road to dual citizenship may vary depending on the requirements of each application, the advantages are alluring.

 Dual citizenship can be a significant component of your comprehensive tax strategy, even though it does not automatically reduce your tax liability.
 Therefore, US nationals who want to lower their US tax requirement must relocate abroad to qualify for the Foreign Earned Income Exclusion (FEIE).

 The FEIE exempts the first $112,000 of each person’s income from US taxes.

-Dual nationality is not a defence.
+Dual nationality is not a defense.
 It would be best if you abide by the country’s laws as long as you are still a citizen.

 You’ll face harsh repercussions if you break the law and don’t pay your taxes.
 You can easily escape the taxation of your own country if you obtain citizenship in a nation with little or no taxation.
 The benefits of dual citizenship go beyond this.
 The advantages of dual citizenship include having a backup plan in case your native country’s tax laws are tightened.

 Dual citizenship, therefore, acts as security for your tax strategy.
 It provides a plan of action in case of government insanity.
 It enables you to sever links when necessary to relocate to where you will be treated better.